Environmental risk assessment of bulk liquid storage facilities: A screening tool

 Users are strongly advised to read the accompanying user-guide before undertaking an assessment.

-To access Installation instructions and set-up files please open the attached files:
+To access Installation instructions please open the attached files:

 The Energy Institute would welcome feedback on operational experience of using the tool.
 Feedback and/or queries should be directed to Beate Hildenbrand e: email@example.com